BinaLati5701/InterviewPreparation/README.md

 Run algorithms on your machine.

-For number of 1 bits carefully read the note for Java.
+For number of 1 bits -> read the note for Java.